wwPDB/py-wwpdb_apps_val_rel/README.md

 To find missing entries and write them out to a temporary file

     python -m wwpdb.apps.val_rel.utils.find_and_run_missing --write_missing

 then to read the temporary file and load the entries into the missing queue

     python -m wwpdb.apps.val_rel.utils.find_and_run_missing --read_missing

+For priority queues, add --priority along with --read_missing.

 ### to run on a single entry without the rabbitMQ queue